TeemuKoivisto/example-kubernetes-stack/KUBERNETES.md

 Very often when running k8s locally, you want to persist your files you download or move to the cluster.
 This way when you're stopping your minikube and restarting, again, they won't disappear into the cyber-hell.

-To do this what I do is first create a persitentVolume and persistentVolumeClaim as independent deployment.
-For example I might use this setup called eg. `my-spark-pvc.yml`:
+To do this what I do is first create a persistentVolume and persistentVolumeClaim as independent deployment.
+For example I might use this setup called eg. `my-spark-pv.yml`:

 ```
 apiVersion: v1